nvllsvm/nullsum.net/content/posts/lg34gk950f-defect-analysis/index.md

 Honestly, I feel ripped off. $799 for a monitor only to have it break in less than two years of **normal use**.
 Worse, I'm concerned about the safety implication this poses to others suffering from the same problem.

+## Update
+LG offered me free repair (including shipping) of the monitor after sending them a link to this blog post.
+I received my "repaired" display about a month after shipping it to them.
+While the display now worked, there was a noticeable hair stuck in the middle of the screen between the panel and glass.

+{{< gallery class="content-gallery" >}}
+  {{< figure src="repair1_hair.jpg" link="repair1_hair.jpg" class="content-gallery-image" >}}
+{{< /gallery >}}

+I contacted support yet again and was offered a second repair - also free of charge.
+Another month later and the "repaired" display is back in my hands... with two issues this time: a blue, stuck pixel and a black smudge.

+{{< gallery class="content-gallery" >}}
+  {{< figure src="repair2_blue_spot.jpg" link="repair2_blue_spot.jpg" class="content-gallery-image" >}}
+  {{< figure src="repair2_black_smudge.jpg" link="repair2_black_smudge.jpg" class="content-gallery-image" >}}
+{{< /gallery >}}

+I understand that LG is offering me free repairs on an out-of-warranty item, but they assured me that the service I received was **no different than the service they charge money for**.
+What the fuck...

+My next interaction with LG support ultimately resulted in me sending the monitor to them in exchange for a $680 check - about $170 less than what I initially paid for the monitor in 2019.